marc-jones/phd_thesis/content/03_winter/02_global.md

 This pattern is not as clear in Westar however, with all three time points sampled immediately after cold in the apex (day 65, 67, and 69; Figure \ref{figure:3xx:corrapex}a) and the two post-cold time points in the leaf (day 65 and day 67; Figure \ref{figure:3xx:corrleaf}a) being highly correlated.
 This indicates that large scale changes in transcription were only observed between the day 69 and day 72 time points in both tissues in the Westar samples.
 This is in contrast to Tapidor, where transcriptional changes occurred more slowly post-cold (Figures \ref{figure:3xx:corrapex}c and \ref{figure:3xx:corrleaf}c).
-The cold treatment results in a transcriptional landscape distinct from the other time points.
+The cold treatment results in a transcriptome distinct from the other time points.
 In both varieties, and in both tissues, the day 43 time point (half way through the vernalization treatment) has the highest correlation with the other time point taken during cold; the day 64 time point sampled the day before plants were removed from cold.
-This is also exemplified by the day 22 time point having the highest correlation with the day 65 time point in both varieties and tissues; the first time point sampled after the plants were removed from the cold treatment.
+This is also exemplified by the day 22 time point exhibiting highest correlation with the day 65 time point in both varieties and tissues; the first time point sampled after the plants were removed from the cold treatment.
 This reveals both that the cold treatment has a large effect on the transcriptome, and that the transcriptome, at a global level, responds quickly to removal from cold by returning to a largely similar state as pre-cold.

 The most striking result from this analysis is in the comparisons between varieties for both tissues (Figures \ref{figure:3xx:corrapex}b and \ref{figure:3xx:corrleaf}b).